-Your party gathers . . . the tour escort meets you and takes care of all departure details . . . you are free from that moment on . . . the whole trip is yours to enjoy, without a care or worry.
+Saturday Your party gathers at the "North Western" Station in Chicago . . . the tour escort meets you and takes care of all departure details . . . you are free from that moment on . . . the whole trip is yours to enjoy, without a care or worry.
 Gaily, joyously you enter the train and settle down for the night . . . and your happy adventure has begun.

-Sunday All day you ride westward over the great Nebraska and Wyoming plains...a brief stop in Omaha... then on up the Platte River...past Kearney...past North Platte, the former home of Buffalo Bill... through Cheyenne, scene of many an Indian fight in the desperate frontier days before the coming of the railroad.
+Sunday A brief stop at Omaha . . . an all-day ride westward over the great Nebraska and Wyoming plains . . . then on up the Platte River . . . past Kearney . . . past North Platte, the former home of Buffalo Bill . . . through Cheyenne, scene of many an Indian fight in the desperate frontier days before the coming of the railroad.
 This Overland Route you are traveling is the old Overland Trail.
 Perhaps your grandfather or great-grandfather travelled it beside a team of oxen or in a covered wagon.
 What a contrast to the speed, the perfect comfort of your journey!
-You, in your air-conditioned Observation Car, are in a world, a climate, of your own ... how clean and fresh and cool!
+You, in your air-conditioned Observation Car, are in a world, a climate, of your own . . . how clean and fresh and cool!